Social Networking for Baby Boomers Women

 All of this boils down to boomers being trendy, staying hip, and never letting the new technology pass us by.
 So, to what social networking sites do you belong?

-Dotsie Bregel is Founder of the National Association of Baby Boomer Women, www.nabbw.com and the wildly popular Web site www.BoomerWomenSpeak.com, the # 1 site for “baby boomer women online.
+Dotsie Bregel is the Founder of the National Association of Baby Boomer Women, www.nabbw.com and the wildly popular Web site www.BoomerWomenSpeak.com, the # 1 site for “baby boomer women online.
 She is passionate about empowering and educating midlife women.
 Dotsie has been mentioned in Time magazine and AARP Bulletin among dozens of newspapers across the nation.
 She frequently does radio interviews and appeared on The Early Show (CBS) with Dave Price.
-You may contact her at email@example.com or 1-877-boomer.
+You may contact her at firstname.lastname@example.org or 1-877-boomer.